 Are you thinking of visiting Istanbul in November and wondering what it will be like?
-Istanbul is a vibrant city with so much to see and do, and with Autumn in season and the rain clouds coming in, you might just be wondering if Istanbul will be good to visit.
+Istanbul is a vibrant city with so much to see and do, and with Autumn in season coming to a close and the rain clouds of winter coming in, you might just be wondering whether if it’s the right time for a trip.

-But was is Istanbul in November like?
-This complete guide will reveal everything you need to know!
+But for those wondering what Istanbul in November is like, this complete guide will reveal everything you need to know about visiting Istanbul in November!

 Planning a trip to Istanbul last-minute?